 We can all agree that hands are important.
 But they can become downright useless in frigid weather.
 Zippo’s rechargeable electric hand warmers keep your digits warm in even the most extreme temperatures.
 Simply charge them, throw them in your jacket pockets, and your hands have a toasty safe space while you’re exploring the backcountry.
 Bonus: They double as backup batteries in a pinch.

 Try as you might, winter weather usually makes for wet gear.
 Snow has a way of seeping into everything while exploring the great outdoors.
 Unfortunately, damp footwear can ruin any good hike.
 DryGuy’s Travel Dry DX is a portable boot and shoe dryer that plugs into any standard home or automotive 12V outlet.
 Once you return to camp after a wet day on the trail, simply drop these in your boots or shoes overnight, and you’ll be ready to get back out there by morning.

 Of course, the best way to keep your lower extremities dry is to avoid getting snow and ice in your boots in the first place.
 Stone Glacier’s all-new SQ2 Alpine Gaiters are designed to do just that.
 The Contrail bootstrap is fully replaceable and built of ultra-durable, high-strength Dyneema rope, so it’ll probably outlast you.
 Plus, the pinless buckle and calf adjustment system provide for easy donning and fitting.

-- Ignik 2-in-1 Heater/Stove: Turn up the gas to full blast with this propane-powered multitasker.
-Cook a quick meal on the cast iron burner or just enjoy the warmth, which can reach up to 10,000 British thermal units.
+We’re big fans of outdoor gear that does more than one thing.
+Turn up the gas to full blast with Ignik’s 2-in-1 propane-powered multitasker.
+Cook a quick meal on the cast iron burner, or just enjoy staying warm in your tent as the burner can reach up to 10,000 BTU.
 Push-button ignition and anti-tipping features keep this safe and convenient wherever you go.